-David Newland’s latest project is NORTHBOUND, a live album of original songs based on his travels in the Northwest Passage with Adventure Canada.
+David Newland’s latest album is NORTHBOUND, a live album of original songs based on his travels in the Northwest Passage with Adventure Canada.
 Click here for LYRICS.
 NORTHBOUND is currently available in CD format at $20 plus shipping.
 CLICK TO ORDER NORTHBOUND BY EMAIL.

 David’s band, Uncharted Waters (Sam Allison, Saskia Tomkins, Steafan Hannigan and Oisin Hannigan) are joined by Inuit throatsingers Siqiniup Qilauta Sunsdrum and jawharpist Lois Suluk, as well as musical guests Drew Gonsalves, Annie Sumi, Tannis Slimmon, Alex Cheung and a ten-voice choir.

-Supported by an Ontario Arts Council Grant, NORTHBOUND was release at Hugh’s Room Live in Toronto on April 26, 2019 and Victoria Hall in Cobourg on June 7, 2019.
+Supported by an Ontario Arts Council Grant, NORTHBOUND was released at Hugh’s Room Live in Toronto on April 26, 2019 and Victoria Hall in Cobourg on June 7, 2019.

 As a singer, story-teller and poet, David Newland is whimsical and poignant.
 His songwriting constantly returns to nature, and is infused with a deep appreciation for Canada’s natural beauty.
 His stage patter is unique: random, funny, and profound — sometimes in a single spontaneous sentence.
 He frequently performs selections of ‘Zen Canadiana’ poetry as spoken word pieces.

 “His songwriting—which celebrates the basic, small-town, homey pleasures of things like bare feet on a gravel road, strawberry season, and autumn leaves—while universal, is precise and beautifully integrated into the music in a way that seems inevitable.” – Barry Hammond, Penguin Eggs